Istio service mesh add-on plug-in CA certificate troubleshooting

 kubectl get pods --selector app=secrets-store-provider-azure --namespace kube-system --output name | xargs -I {} kubectl logs --namespace kube-system {}

-The following sample output shows that a "403 Forbidden" error occurred, and you're denied the "get" permission for secrets on the key vault:
+The following sample output shows that a "403 Forbidden" error occurred because you don't have "get" permissions for secrets on the Key Vault:

 "failed to process mount request" err="failed to get objectType:secret, objectName:<secret-object-name>, objectVersion:: keyvault.BaseClient#GetSecret: Failure responding to request: StatusCode=403 -- Original Error: autorest/azure: Service returned an error.
 Status=403 Code=\"Forbidden\" Message=\"The user, group or application 'appid=<appid>;oid=<oid>;iss=<iss>' does not have secrets get permission on key vault 'MyAzureKeyVault;location=eastus'.
 For help resolving this issue, please see https://go.microsoft.com/fwlink/?linkid=2125287\" InnerError={\"code\":\"AccessDenied\"}"

-To fix this problem, set up access to the user-assigned managed identity for the Azure Key Vault add-on by obtaining Get and List permissions on Azure Key Vault secrets and reinstalling the Istio add-on.
-First, get the object ID of the user-assigned managed identity for the Azure Key Vault add-on by running the az aks show command:
+To fix this problem, set up access to the user-assigned managed identity for the Azure Key Vault secrets provider add-on by obtaining Get and List permissions on Azure Key Vault secrets and reinstalling the Istio add-on.
+First, get the object ID of the user-assigned managed identity for the Azure Key Vault secrets provider add-on by running the az aks show command:

 OBJECT_ID=$(az aks show --resource-group $RESOURCE_GROUP --name $CLUSTER --query 'addonProfiles.azureKeyvaultSecretsProvider.identity.objectId')